zuplo/docs/blog/2022-12-01-api-key-authentication/index.md

 ## The Author

 _Before founding Zuplo, Josh led Product for Stripe’s Payment Methods team (responsible for the majority of Stripes payment APIs) and worked at Facebook and Microsoft, where he founded a number of services, including Azure API Management._

+---

+Updated December 4 2022 to update recommended hashing algo to sha256 based on community feedback.